-Drawing guides are drawing aids that you can add to your panel to help you draw backgrounds and objects with straight lines, square angles and graphic projection effects such as isometric projection, straight perspective or curvilinear perspective.
-In traditional art, this is often done with tools such as rulers, T-squares, set squares and vanishing points.
-Guides allow you to simulate the use of such tools in combination with the drawing tools in Storyboard Pro.
+Drawing Guides are drawing aids that you can add to your panel to help you draw backgrounds and objects with straight lines, square angles and graphic projection effects like isometric projection, straight perspective and curvilinear perspective.
+In traditional art, this is often done with the aid of tools such as rulers, T-squares, set squares and vanishing points.
+Guides allow you to simulate these tools in combination with the drawing tools in Storyboard Pro.

-Storyboard Pro supports different types of drawing guides, each designed for a different kind of drawing task.
+Storyboard Pro supports a variety of drawing guides that are designed for a different kind of drawing task.
 Most of Storyboard Pro's drawing guides work by adding a horizon line and vanishing points to your drawing space.
 While using a drawing guide, dotted guide lines appear through your mouse cursor.
 These guide lines are either parallel or perpendicular to the horizon line, or are going from one of the guide's vanishing points to your mouse cursor.
-When you start drawing a stroke, your drawing tool instantly becomes locked to one of the guide's axes, as if you were drawing against a ruler.
-Optionally, you can use drawing guides as mere visual references, without locking your drawing tool against their axes.
+When you start drawing a stroke, your drawing tool instantly snap to one of the guide's axes, as if you were drawing against a ruler.
+You also have the option to use the drawing guide as a visual reference without snapping to the axes of the guides.